whaledr/whalebooks/shiv/whale_spectrogram/README.md

 This section is really ***stuff you will forget after two weeks doing other things*** so please look through it quickly to remind yourself!!

-- `conda activate whaledr` is absolutely necessary when you log in to an instance to make the Python script run
+- `conda activate whaledr` is an absolutely necessary command when you log in so the Python script runs
+  - also if you run `screen`! (and this walkthrough has some useful notes on using `screen`)
-  - this applies also if you reconstitute an AMI!
+  - also if you reconstitute an AMI!
 - keep access keys out of repo directories; to avoid wasting tens of thousands of dollars and/or days and weeks of your time

 ## Overviews